ibexa/documentation-developer/docs/api/rest_api_guide.md

 ## Accessing the REST API

-The REST API is available at the URI `/api/ibexa/v2` .
+The REST API is available under the URI prefix `/api/ibexa/v2`.
 HTTPS is available as long as your server is properly configured.
 Refer to the [Getting started with the REST API](#getting-started-with-the-rest-api) section below to start using the API.

-## Basics

-REST (REpresentational State Transfer) is a web services architecture that follows the HTTP Protocol very closely.
-The [[= product_name =]] REST API supports both [JSON](http://www.json.org/) and [XML](http://www.w3.org/XML/) in terms of format.

 ### Resources